OctopusDeploy/docs/docs/infrastructure/workers/index.md

 ## External Workers

-An **external worker** is either a [tentacle](/docs/infrastructure/windows-targets/index.md) or an [SSH machine](/docs/infrastructure/ssh-targets/index.md) that has been registered with the Octopus server as a worker.
-The setup of a worker is the same as setting up a deployment target as a [Windows tentacle target](/docs/infrastructure/windows-targets/index.md) or an [SSH target](/docs/infrastructure/ssh-targets/index.md), except that instead of being added to an environment, a worker is added to a worker pool.
+An **external worker** is either a [Tentacle](/docs/infrastructure/windows-targets/index.md) or an [SSH machine](/docs/infrastructure/ssh-targets/index.md) that has been registered with the Octopus server as a worker.
+The setup of a worker is the same as setting up a deployment target as a [Windows Tentacle target](/docs/infrastructure/windows-targets/index.md) or an [SSH target](/docs/infrastructure/ssh-targets/index.md), except that instead of being added to an environment, a worker is added to a worker pool.

 Workers have machine policies, are health checked, and run Calamari, just like deployment targets.